knuckleswtf/scribe/docs/documenting.md

 - [Example responses returned from the endpoint](documenting-endpoint-responses.html)

 ## Excluding endpoints from the documentation
-You can exclude endpoints from the documentation by using the `@hideFromAPIDocumentation` tag in the method's doc block.
+You can exclude endpoints from the documentation by using the `@hideFromAPIDocumentation` tag in the method or class doc block.
 Scribe will not extract any information about the route or add it to the generated docs.